A Unified Analysis of AdaGrad with Weighted Aggregation and Momentum Acceleration: Weighted AdaGrad with Unified Momentum

 \begin{theorem} Let $\{x_t\}$ be a sequence generated by AdaUSM.
-Assume that the noisy gradient $g_{t}$ satisfies assumptions (\textbf{A1})- (\textbf{A2}), and the sequence of weights $\{a_t\}$ is non-decreasing in $t$.
+Assume that the noisy gradient $g_{t}$ satisfies assumptions (\textbf{A1})- (\textbf{A2}), and the weight $\{a_t\}$ is non-decreasing in $t$.
 Let $\tau$ be uniformly randomly drawn from $\{1, 2, \ldots T\}$.
 Then